 In Declare by the same author, the protagonist and traitor Kim Philby gamble for the Love Interest versus a scroll detailing the secret of eternal life.
 The game is interrupted, but Philby insists on completing the game when they meet up again in Moscow.

-On more than one occasion, PG Wodehouse's writing featured an Upper Class Twit who includes his or her domestic servant as stakes in some sort of harebrained wager.
+On more than one occasion, P. G. Wodehouse's writing featured an Upper-Class Twit who includes his or her domestic servant as stakes in some sort of harebrained wager.

 Hawk from the Hawk And Fisher novels once claimed to have lost his missing eye in a card game, although he was joking.

-In Chess With A Dragon, some insectoid aliens are shown engaged in some sort of gambling game.
+In Chess with a Dragon, some insectoid aliens are shown engaged in some sort of gambling game.
 The biggest loser of the evening is said to be dangerously close to "gracing the table", i.e. becoming dinner for the winners.